-First, you need to find a QR Code Generator that offers an Event QR Code.
+First, you need to find a Best QR Code Generator that offers an Event QR Code.
 And say, a quick Google search gives you a couple of options.

 How do you then decide the best one for your use case?
 By comparing them, right?
 Here is a detailed comparison chart of the top QR Code generators available online.
 You can go through it to decide the best one for your use case.

 Using Scanova for demo purpose, here’s how you can create an Event QR Code:

 1. Go to Scanova and sign up for 14-day free trial

 2. From QR Code categories, select Event QR Code

 3. Start customizing the landing page by adding background color, title, and banner images to it (up to three)

 4. Next, specify the event details such as date, time, and venue of the event.
 Also, enter the venue location in the dialogue box over the map.
 Then, pinpoint the exact location on the map by selecting the Show Venue Location On Maps option

 5. Next, you can add the event description in the Description Box.
 It could be anything such as details about the event

 6. Next, you will see the option Button.
 You can use this button to redirect guests to your website, to watch a video, or even view an image gallery

 7. You’ll also option RSVP.
 Here, specify the email address where you want to receive responses.
 Here you can also specify how many additional guests are allowed and any additional question that you’d like to ask

 9. Once you’ve added all the event details, click Continue